Hinchinbrooke (1814 ship): Career

-On 31 March 1815 Captain James sailed from Falmouth, bound for New York.
+On 31 March 1815, Captain James sailed from Falmouth, bound for New York.
 Hinchinbrook arrived at Halifax, Nova Scotia, on 25 April, and left on 28 April.
-She arrived at New York on 4 May and left on 18 May.
-She arrived at Halifax again on 23 May and left on 28 May.
+She arrived at New York on 4 May, and left on 18 May.
+She arrived at Halifax again on 23 May, and left on 28 May.
 She arrived back at Falmouth on 22 July.
 At some point Captain Dunston replaced James.

-On 17 December Captain Dunstone (acting) sailed from Falmouth, bound for New York.
-Hinchinbrook arrived at Bermuda on 16 January 1816 and left the next day.
-She arrived at New York on 2 February and left on 9 March.
-She arrived at Halifax on 17 March and left on the 21st.
+On 17 December, Captain Dunstone (acting) sailed from Falmouth, bound for New York.
+Hinchinbrook arrived at Bermuda on 16 January 1816, and left the next day.
+She arrived at New York on 2 February, and left on 9 March.
+She arrived at Halifax on 17 March, and left on the 21st.
 She arrived back at Falmouth on 15 April.

+Loss

-LossHinchinbrook Packet, was wrecked on 7 May 1816 on Cape St. Vincent, Portugal.
+Hinchinbrook Packet, was wrecked on 7 May 1816, on Cape St. Vincent, Portugal.
 All on board were rescued.
 She was on a voyage from Falmouth, Cornwall to a Mediterranean port.
 Her mails were saved and forwarded on a vessel hired for the occasion.